Jimmy Garoppolo, Nick Bosa lead 49ers past Eagles 17-11

 INJURY REPORT

-49ers: RB Trey Sermon (head), RB JaMycal Hasty (ankle) and FB Kyle Juszczyk (lower body) left in the fourth quarter. … DL Kevin Givens (ankle) exited in the first.
+49ers: RB Trey Sermon (head), RB JaMycal Hasty (ankle) and FB Kyle Juszczyk (lower body) left in the fourth quarter. … DL Kevin Givens (ankle) exited in the first but returned.

-Eagles: Pro Bowl DE Brandon Graham (ankle) was carted off the field in the second quarter.
-Graham had missed only one game since 2011. … Three-time Pro Bowl RG Brandon Brooks (chest) also left in the second quarter. … LB Davion Taylor (calf) left in the third quarter.
+Eagles: Pro Bowl DE Brandon Graham (Achilles) was carted off the field in the second quarter.
+Graham had missed only one game since 2011.
+He said on Twitter that he’ll miss the rest of the season. … Three-time Pro Bowl RG Brandon Brooks (chest) also left in the second quarter. … LB Davion Taylor (calf) left in the third quarter.

 UP NEXT